JazzTimes: Ownership and management

 Guthrie Inc. was the founding company of the magazine and suspended JazzTimes in June 2009.
 Later that year, JazzTimes was acquired by Madavor Media, LLC, a Delaware company based in Quincy, Massachusetts (Jeffrey C. Wolk, Chairman and CEO; born 1966).

 Madavor Media relaunched the magazine the same year.
 Lee C. Mergner — who was Associate Publisher of JazzTimes from as early as 1994 till sometime after September 1999 — became publisher as early as 2001.
 Glenn D. Sabin (born 1963), one of Ira's sons, was the publisher when the magazine was sold in 2009, and Jeffrey H. Sabin (born 1961), Ira's other son, was general manager at the time.
 Mac Randall was named editor in chief in 2018 after longtime editor Evan Haga stepped down from his role.
 Mergner remains a part-time employee for JazzTimes.

-On February 15, 2023 Madavor Media was acquired by The BeBop Channel Corporation, a public company under the ticker symbol BBOP and headed up by jazz musician and interim CEO Gregory Charles Royal.